 We usually stay in a local bed and breakfast in Old Havana with private bath and meals prepared by local Cuban cooks.

 How will we get around the city?

-Usually by bus or van driven by local drivers.
-Sometimes by coco taxi or by foot.
+The team travels around the city primarily by bus or van driven by local drivers.
+Occasionally, we may travel by coco taxi or by foot.

 What else will we do?

 While we are in Cuba we will take part in some tourist activities, like a day trip tour via coco-taxi of Havana to see the beauty of this great island nation, we will go to the historic cannon ceremony overlooking the harbor, and we will also do some sight-seeing in and around the capital.

 What is a typical day’s schedule like?